Cricket-Australia's Green welcomes step up for 'world class' Carey | Sports-Games

 Cricket-Australia's Green welcomes step up for 'world class' Carey

-Carey, who has played 83 short format internationals, looks to have beaten Josh Inglis to the spot and should line up against England at the Gabba next Wednesday.
-"Alex has been around for quite a while now in that international set-up and I'm sure all the confidence he's gained from playing all the one-dayers will hold him in good stead," Green told reporters in Queensland on Wednesday.

-Australia all-rounder Cameron Green says Alex Carey's experience in one-day cricket will help him make the adjustment to test cricket if, as widely reported, he gets the nod to replace Tim Paine for the opening Ashes clash in Brisbane next week.
+Australia all-rounder Cameron Green says Alex Carey's experience in one-day cricket will help him make the adjustment to test cricket when, as looks likely, he replaces Tim Paine for the opening Ashes clash in Brisbane next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)